kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/homework/undergrad/homework3.md

 # Homework #3

+>Hint:
+> * A lot of the question here you can not really find answer in my sides.
+You would have to do google search.
+> * Using ChatGPT is fine.
+Please cite ChatGPT or external websites where you find the answer.
+> * For more SQL Programming resource you can refer to my website: https://kevinli-webbertech.github.io/blog.html under courses> Database Systems.
+> or you can go to w3schools.com and look for MySQL information.

 1. What is primary key?
 Please give an example when we need combo/tuple primary key.
 2. Can foreign key be part of the primary key?
 Please give an example.
 3. What are constraints?
 Please list a few.